 Do you know the long-term outlook of the ERP software you’re evaluating?
 While SAP and Oracle aren’t likely to go out of business any time soon, they may stop supporting certain products.

 It’s also worth knowing where a vendor plans to invest their R&D in the future, as it’s your responsibility to select a product that will support your organization in the long-term.

 You should conduct industry research to determine if a software product is on par with its competition.
 If not, the vendor may be planning to discontinue the product.
 In the short-term, product stagnation hurts your business as you’ll spend a fortune on customization just to remain innovative.

 Before beginning the ERP selection process, you should define a digital strategy.
 What are the pain points of your current IT infrastructure, and what needs to change to support your organizational objectives?

-While an ERP implementation can bring much needed change, the only way to enable long-term, large-scale change is through business process reengineering and change management.
-Even if you select one of the top ERP systems, you won’t transform your organization unless you enable change by focusing on your people and processes.
+Even if you select one of the top ERP systems, you won’t transform your organization unless you focus on your people and processes.

 Our ERP consultants can walk you through the full selection process, which includes activities related to organizational alignment and business design.
-We’ll ensure you select technology that lasts your organization for at least the next ten years.
+We’ll ensure you select technology that lasts your organization for the next five to ten years.